ReaTeam/JSFX/README.md

 ## Contributing

-Use <https://reapack.com/upload/jsfx> to publish your JS effects on this repository.
+Use <https://reapack.com/upload/jsfx> to upload your JS effects on this repository.

 Have a question?
 Come discuss in the [development thread](https://forum.cockos.com/showthread.php?t=169127).